 After using one of our top picks, you’ll have your beloved dog back — without any little critters along for the ride.

-1. Adams Plus Flea & Tick Shampoo – Best Overall
+1. Adams Plus Flea & Tick Shampoo for Dogs – Best Overall

 While it’s great to kill every flea you can see, that’s not always enough to solve the problem.
 They often leave behind eggs and larvae that you can’t see, and so you’ll think the problem’s solved until the next generation pops up.